JAlcocerT/JAlcocerT/content/blog/oss-nas.md

 * https://lowendstock.com/
 * Some would say to [Oracle](https://www.oracle.com/cloud/sign-in.html)

-> I got my account shut down without a reason (nothing like selfhosting P2P programs...which was interesting and customer service did not came back with a solution)
+> I got my account shut down without a reason

+> > Nothing like selfhosting P2P programs...which was interesting.
+Customer service did not came back with a solution

 * GCP: https://console.cloud.google.com/